beeway/business-cycle-visualization/README.md

  * Money and Credit

 The third project extends the second project further back in history to the mid 19th century, but with only annual data availability.

+The final project examines commodity and oil prices over the long swing of business cycles, providing insight for investment strategy.

  Updating, more vista to come!